EricLWang/self/Codex.md

 ## Contextualization

 ### What is this?
-I created Version 1.0 of this document on Jan 12, 2017.
+I created Version 1.0 of this document on [Jan 12, 2017].
 The inspiration came from [Buster Benson](https://github.com/busterbenson/public/blob/master/Codex.md) and much of the formatting has been heavily borrowed.
 I view this document as a

 ### Codex Vitae
 This is an idea coined by Robin Sloan in his book [Mr Penumbra's 24-Hour Bookstore](http://www.amazon.com/Mr-Penumbras-24-Hour-Bookstore-Novel/dp/1250037751).
 The idea is to write a book, the Codex Vitae or Book of Life, that represents everything I have learned in my life.
 If I lost all of my memories somehow, this could be something that helped me remember who I am.

-Posts about this topic: [Codex Vitae](http://wayoftheduck.com/codex-vitae).

 ## Beliefs